holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Partners who fill an unelected Role within a Circle are the only candidates eligible for election into its Elected Roles, except for the Lead Link, who may not serve as the Circle's Rep Link.
 A Policy of the Circle or any Super-Circle ultimately containing the Circle may allow additional candidates or further limit the candidates eligible for election.

-A Partner may hold multiple Elected Roles in a Circle.

 #### 1.4.2 Election Terms & Revisiting

 During the election process, the Facilitator will specify a term for each election.
 After a term expires, the Secretary is responsible for promptly triggering a new election for that Elected Role.
 However, even before a term has expired, any participant in the Circle's Governance Process may trigger a new election at any time, using the process defined in Article 3.